History of the United States I CLEP

 Click on the titles to go to the study resource

-The US Constitution - Know this, especially the Amendments and Bill of Rights.
+The US Constitution - Know this, especially the early Amendments (up to the 14th) and especially Bill of Rights.
 You'll see it again for American Government if you take that exam, so know it well!

 HistoryTeacher.net Free Quizzes - I love this teacher.
 She created quizzes for students and put them online.
 They are free to take and cover a majority of the information you will need for this test.